nRF24/RF24Gateway/docs/main_page.md

 sudo sysctl net.ipv4.tcp_wmem="1500 1500 1500"
 sudo sysctl net.ipv4.tcp_rmem="1500 1500 1500"
 ```
-These changes are only temporary and need to be run each time after reboot of the gateway.
+These changes are only temporary and need to be run each time after reboot of the operating system.
 To make them permanent, edit `/etc/sysctl.conf`

 If there are problems starting the examples, the following commands can be run to configure the interface: